 On the First Day of a Crafty Christmas….

-- Cardstock – I print my boxes on 110lb white paper
+- White cardstock to print on – I printed on 110lb white index paper

 - Gelly Roll Stardust Clear Pen

 Step One: Print the free printable treat boxes on white cardstock.
-I use 110lb Neena Bright White paper.
+I use 110lb white index paper, but use whatever cardstock works well with your printer.
+Try to use a weight of at least 65lbs but you will find the heavier the paper the more sturdy your boxes will be.
 Cut out the two pieces using a scissors.

-Step Two: Using an X-Acto knife, cut out the windows, notches and handles.
+Step Two: Cut out the windows, notches and handles.
+Use a craft knife and a self healing mat to cut out the windows.
 I use a ruler and line my X-Acto knife up against it to get a nice, straight cut.
-You can choose to not cut out the windows and leave them yellow :)
+You can choose not to cut out the windows and leave them yellow :)

-Step Three: Once everything is cut out, it is time to cover the windows with craft plastic.
+Step Three: Cover the windows with craft plastic.
+Once everything is cut out, it is time to cover the windows with craft plastic.
 I used my Scor-Tape to adhere the craft plastic onto the back side of the treat box pieces.

 Step Four: Score along the fold lines.
 Using a scoring board and stylus will create nice, crisp fold lines.
 The diagram below shows where you should score the pieces.